MicahElie/Sym-Bot/README.md

 # Sym-Bot
-This is the power of robotic in the palm of your hand.
+*The power of robotic, in the palm of your hand.*